Lesson 2: Training a neural network#

 def mse_loss_batch(x, y_target, params):

 We now also calculate the gradient of the loss function.
-This is super easy, since we have the power of grad at our fingertips, which can also be applied in this case, even though mse_loss_batch depends on the NN_MLP_with_tanh_batch function which in turn was the batched version of NN_MLP_with_tanh.
+This is super easy, since we have the power of grad at our fingertips, which can also be applied in this case.

 # take gradient with respect to params (argument number '2' out of 0,1,2)